mahlonsmith/nim-kuzu/USAGE.md

   # ("e.activity", KUZU_TIMESTAMP)
 ```

-## Reading Result Sets
+## Reading Results

 So far we've just been showing values by converting the entire `KuzuQueryResult`
 to a string.
 Convenient for quick examples and debugging, but not much else.

 A `KuzuQueryResult` is an iterator.
 You can use regular Nim functions that yield
-each `KuzuFlatTuple` -- essentially, each row that was returned in the set.
+each `KuzuFlatTuple` -- essentially, each row that was returned in a result set.

 ```nim
 var res = conn.query """